chrisidkk/SpreeOS/README.md

 # SpreeOS
-A lightweight, bloat-free version of Windows for the highest FPS possible.
+A lightweight, bloat-free version of Windows for the highest performance possible.

 # Requirements
 Make sure your device can support Windows 11.

 At least 25GB of storage is needed.

 At least a USB drive with 5GB is needed.

 # What does it do?